BolognaBiocomp/schloro/README.md

 $ docker run -v $(pwd):/data/ -v $(pwd):/seqdb/ bolognabiocomp/schloro -f F4IQV7.fasta -o F4IQV7.gff -d uniprot_sprot.fasta
 ```

-In the example above, we are mapping the current program working directory ($(pwd)) to two folders inside the contained:
+In the example above, we are mapping the current program working directory ($(pwd)) to two folders inside the container:
 - the /data/ folder, where the container expects the input FASTA file;
 - the /seqdb/ folder, where the container expects the sequence database for profile generation.